-- (a) Each Team Representative is responsible for enforcing League policies. - (b) Team Representatives are responsible for reporting any violations of the League's off-ice policies to the Commissioner. - (c) Team Representatives are responsible for reporting any major and/or match penalties incurred by a player during non-League play to the Commissioner. - (d) Teams are required to comply with the USA Hockey SafeSport Program.
+- (a) Each Team Representative is responsible for enforcing League policies. - (b) Team Representatives are responsible for reporting any violations of the League's off-ice policies to the Commissioner. - (c) Team Representatives are responsible for reporting any aggressive major infractions, fighting majors, or match penalties incurred by a player during non-League play to the Commissioner. - (d) Teams are required to comply with the USA Hockey SafeSport Program.